 Posted on December 26, 2017

-Tuesday Tip: How to Update Your Android Cell Phone’s Operating System
+Tuesday Tip: How to Update Your Android Phone’s to the Latest Version of the Operating System

-To get the most out of your phone or tablet, you should periodically update its operating system.
+Do you ever ask yourself “should I update my device?”
+The answer is a solid yes.
+To get the most out of your phone or tablet, you should periodically update your Android phone to the latest version of the operating system.
 New versions of the OS offer new features, fix bugs and ensure that your device runs smoothly and efficiently.
 It’s easy to do.
 And it’s free.

 However, you should consider waiting a short while before you download a new OS, because occasionally it will be accompanied by glitches that the OS maker (Apple or Android) will subsequently fix.
 A new OS may come with a range of issues.
 It may take hours to download.
 It might freeze your device.
 So think about waiting while the kinks get corrected.